SwedbankPay/developer.swedbankpay.com/_includes/payment-link.md

 *   When implementing the Payment Link scenario, it is optional to set a `callbackURL` in the `POST` request.
-    If `callbackURL` is set Swedbank Pay will send a postback request to this URL when the consumer as fulfilled the payment.
+    If `callbackURL` is set Swedbank Pay will send a postback request to this URL when the payer has completed the payment.
     [See the Callback API description here][technical-reference-callback].

 [card-payment]: /assets/img/payments/card-payment.png